-Westfield Health's internal audit is outsourced to PricewaterhouseCoopers LLP ("PwC"); the role of Chief Audit Executive is fulfilled by a PwC partner and all internal audit staffing is the responsibility of PwC.
+During the year to March 2024, Westfield Health's internal audit was outsourced to PricewaterhouseCoopers LLP ("PwC"); the role of Chief Audit Executive was fulfilled by a PwC partner and all internal audit staffing was the responsibility of PwC.
 The prescribed responsibility for internal audit oversight required under the Senior Managers & Certification Regime is held by Westfield's Chief Operating Officer.
 Westfield Health employ a Head of Risk & Assurance who performs additional assurance work to supplement and complement the internal audit work performed by PwC.